 In addition to heritage conservation areas, heritage properties can be protected through approval of a Heritage Designation Bylaw, a heritage revitalization agreement or a heritage conservation covenant.
 To see which properties have heritage protection, check out our list of protected heritage properties.

 Properties on the City’s heritage register are also recognized as having heritage value.
 The registration process provides increased access to grants and incentives for heritage restoration.
-The process to register a heritage property is outlined in Heritage Procedures Bylaw No. 11185.
+The process to register a heritage property is outlined in Development Application and Heritage Procedures Bylaw No. 12310.